Meta Discovery: Learning to Discover Novel Classes given Very Limited Data: Implementation Details

-\paragraph{MEDI-PRO for L2DNCL.} We use a neural network of four convolutional blocks as the embedding function for all datasets following \cite{DBLP:conf/nips/SnellSZ17}.
-Each block comprises a $64$-filter $3\times3$ convolution, BN layer \cite{DBLP:conf/icml/IoffeS15}, a ReLU function and a $2\times2$ max-pooling layer.
-We use the same embedding function for embedding both training data and test data.
-For all experiments, we train the models via Adam \cite{DBLP:journals/corr/KingmaB14}, and we use an initial learning rate of $0.001$ and cut the learning rate in half every 20 steps.
-We train the embedding function for $200$ steps with $1000$ training tasks sampled by CATA.
+\paragraph{MP for NCDL.} We use a neural network of four convolutional blocks as the feature extractor for all datasets following \citep{DBLP:conf/nips/SnellSZ17}.
+Each block comprises a $64$-filter $3\times3$ convolution, BN layer \citep{DBLP:conf/icml/IoffeS15}, a ReLU function and a $2\times2$ max-pooling layer.
+We use the same feature extractor for embedding both training data and test data and its output dimension is set to $d_r=512$.
+For all experiments, we train the models via Adam \citep{DBLP:journals/corr/KingmaB14}, and we use an initial learning rate of $0.001$ and cut the learning rate in half every 20 steps.
+We train the feature extractor for $200$ steps with $1000$ training tasks sampled by CATA.
+The difference in sampling procedure and error source are the same with MM for NCDL.